lemonrock/linux-support/README.md

 	* Copy-on-write clones and deduplication.
 	* Adding extended seeks for data and holes.
 	* Finding file extents and sparseness (for efficient copies, say)
-	* Three different kinds of advisory file locks (whole file, per-proces record and the newer and better per open file description record).
+	* Three different kinds of advisory file locks (whole file, per-process record and the newer and better per open file description record).
 	* `copy_file_range`.
 	* File leases.
-	* Comprehensive range of file sychronizations, from just a range to every filesystem.
+	* Comprehensive range of file synchronizations, from just a range to every filesystem.
 * Linux Personality.
     * Get for any process as well as current.
     * Execution domains (legacy feature).